 CEUs Available

 Continuing Education Units are automatically available for Social Workers, LMHC’s, and LMFT’s.
-For additional information on other CEUs, please contact Taylor Prather at tprather@seasonscenter.org.
+For additional information on other CEUs, please contact Isabel at isaemisch@seasonscenter.org.

-To inquire about attending or hosting an upcoming course, please contact Taylor Prather at tprather@seasonscenter.org.
+To inquire about attending or hosting an upcoming course, please contact Isabel at isaemisch@seasonscenter.org.

 Michelle Theesfeld, LMHC: Michelle Theesfeld is currently an Outpatient Therapist and School-Based Service Specialist with Seasons.
 Prior to joining Seasons Center in 2017, Michelle was a mental health counselor at Hope Haven providing services to children, adolescents, families, adults, and couples.
 Michelle is certified in play therapy and marriage and family therapy.
 Additionally, Michelle has training in integrating art into therapy, PCIT, DBT, TF-CBT, sand tray therapy, and Gottman's couples counseling.
 Michelle is truly passionate about supporting individuals as they advocate for themselves and find empowerment within their ability to work through the barriers and obstacles they have encountered interpersonally or within their life experiences and interactions.

-Seasons Center offers various other Regional Summits and Trainings throughout the year.
-Topics may include:
+Seasons Center offers other Regional Summits and Trainings throughout the year.
+These trainings ususally feature a national or regional speaker presenting on topics such as:

-For more the most up-to-date information on upcoming trainings, please visit our Facebook page (https://www.facebook.com/SeasonsCenterForBehavioralHealth)/).
+For the most up-to-date information on upcoming trainings, please visit the Events page on our website: https://seasonscenter.org/events.php or our Facebook page: https://www.facebook.com/SeasonsCenterForBehavioralHealth

-To request a training, please the “Request Training” link in the top right corner of this page.
+To request a training, please click on the “Request Training” link in the top right corner of this page.